lara-es/cascais_phase2/executive_summary.md

 [Source](https://onlinelibrary.wiley.com/doi/full/10.1111/ddi.12609)

 ## 🌍 Social Impact Measurement
 This section will help to guide you on how to measure the impact of your product.
 Make sure that measurement is thoroughly quantitative, even if you need to estimate some of the numbers.

+14 Conserve and sustainably use the oceans, seas and marine resources for sustainable development

+14.2 By 2020, sustainably manage and protect marine and coastal ecosystems to avoid significant adverse impacts, including by strengthening their resilience, and take action for their restoration in order to achieve healthy and productive oceans.

+14.3 Minimize and address the impacts of ocean acidification, including through enhanced scientific cooperation at all levels

 The protection and restoration of coastal wetlands can be more cost effective than barrier construction as a means to reduce storm damage (Halpern et al. 2007, Costanza et al. 2008, although see Francis et al. 2011).

 [Source](https://esajournals.onlinelibrary.wiley.com/doi/10.1890/ES12-00178.1)

+visit, work or study in Cascais Municipality

 ### Outcome
 If the outputs are your immediate results, describe your long-term results.
 What do you want your product to achieve?
 What ''good'' are you creating?
 Example: To decrease response time from dispatchers so that people in urgent need receive help faster.